Awards

 To be presented to a Georgia Section ITE Member who presented the most noteworthy transportation innovation.

-Intent is to recognize those individuals of the section who have shared succesful ideas they have implemented with their peers.
+The intent of this award is to recognize those individuals of the section who have shared successful ideas they have implemented with their peers.
 Recipient shall be a member of the Georgia Section and have presented their idea at a regularly scheduled Section meeting during the award calendar year.